Comprehensive Neuropsychological ADHD Assessment

 Fees

-The fee for a Neuropsychological Assessment is $1,375 which includes the comprehensive assessment (approximately 5 hours), analysis, feedback session, and finally, a comprehensive report with recommendations.
+The fee for a comprehensive Neuropsychological Assessment at ADHD WA is $1,375 which includes the questionnaires, clinical interview, comprehensive assessment, analysis, feedback session, and a comprehensive report with recommendations.
 A deposit of $500 is taken two (2) weeks before your appointment which will go toward the full cost of the assessment and be deducted from the balance due on the day.

-Unfortunately, Medicare does not provide a rebate for psychometric testing, therefore Medicare rebate is unavailable.
+Unfortunately, Medicare does not provide a rebate for psychometric testing, therefore a Medicare rebate is unavailable.

-Unfortunately, private health insurance providers do not provide rebates for psychometric testing, therefore private health cover is unavailable.
+Unfortunately, private health insurance providers do not provide rebates for psychometric testing.

-Please complete a Neuropsychological Assessment Waitlist Form and a member of the ADHD WA Team will be in contact you to offer an appointment as you rise to the top of the waitlist.
+Please complete a short Assessment Waitlist Form and a member of the ADHD WA Team will contact you within a few months to offer an appointment as you rise to the top of the waitlist.
 Completing this form does not commit you to an assessment.
 We will contact you as soon as we can to offer you a suitable appointment date.

 We have a waiting list for appointments and appreciate as much notice as possible if you need to cancel or reschedule an appointment.